SeleniumHQ/docker-selenium/README.md

 $ docker run -d -p 4444:4444 -e SE_OPTS=-debug --name selenium-hub selenium/hub:2.53.0
 ```

+### Setting up for accessing files on via Corporate Proxy

+You may be in a situation where you need to access an externally hosted SPA.
+(On AWS S3 perhaps).
+You may run into trouble trying to send http requests from your Corporate VPC with the containers to through your router.
+(Particularly if it is a Microsoft router that requires a username and password in the URL - which Chrome doesn't support.

+The solution in this case is to use [node-http-proxy]|(https://github.com/nodejitsu/node-http-proxy) - simply pass your http basic credentials to node-http-proxy on startup, then point Chrome to this proxy running locally.

 ## Building the images

 Ensure you have the `ubuntu:16.04` base image downloaded, this step is _optional_ since Docker takes care of downloading the parent base image automatically.